UCU INDUSTRIAL ACTION Information

 Upcoming drop-in sessions

-If industrial action was to take place, we will do our utmost to ensure that students are supported, and we'll work collaboratively with UCU and the University to ensure students’ questions and concerns are raised and considered in all discussions.
+If industrial action goes ahead, the Guild will do its utmost to ensure that students are supported, and we'll work collaboratively with UCU and the University to ensure students’ questions and concerns are raised and considered in all discussions.

 The Guild’s Advice Service can also support you, and our amazing team of advisors can provide guidance on academic issues or complaints in the event of any industrial action.